ava-labs/avalanche-docs/docs/subnets/deploy-a-smart-contract-on-your-evm.md

-# Deploy a Smart Contract on Your Subnet-EVM Using Remix and MetaMask
+# Deploy a Smart Contract on Your Subnet-EVM Using Remix and Core

 ## Introduction